Travelling from Washington DC to London: what you need to know

 Newark Liberty International Airport (EWR)

 DCA is around 6 kilometres from central Washington DC.
-If you're driving, catching a cab or ride-sharing from the centre, it'll take 15 minutes or so to get there, depending on traffic conditions.
-If you're using public transport, expect the travel time to be around 45 minutes.
+If you're ride-sharing, catching a cab or driving from the centre, it'll take you 15 minutes or so to get there, depending on the traffic.
+If you're taking public transport, expect the trip time to be around 45 minutes.

-Searching for a convenient hotel close to Ronald Reagan National Airport?
-If you're boarding an early flight from Washington DC to London, these stays will have you moments from your check-in counter:
+Need a handy hotel near Ronald Reagan National Airport?
+If you've booked an early flight from Washington DC to London, these accommodation options will have you moments from your check-in counter:

-76.44% of flights that take off from Ronald Reagan National Airport make it to their destination on time.
+76.44% of flights that leave from Ronald Reagan National Airport make it to their destination on time.

 Washington Dulles International Airport (IAD)

-Rather fly from Washington Dulles International Airport (IAD)?
-This popular hub offers nonstop flights from Washington DC to London, seamlessly connecting you to London Heathrow Airport (LHR).
+Prefer to jet off from Washington Dulles International Airport (IAD)?
+This hub offers direct flights from Washington DC to London, seamlessly connecting to London Heathrow Airport (LHR).

 Amsterdam Airport Schiphol (AMS)

-74.39% of flights leaving Washington Dulles International Airport make it to their destination as expected.
+74% of flights leaving Washington Dulles International Airport stick to their scheduled arrival time.

 The address for IAD is 1 Saarinen Circle.